aayushchhabra1999/ExpressCourse/Section5/README.md

 ### **Some provided middlewares**

-1. `app.json` - takes the json payload coming in, parses it, and adds it to req.body (determined by mime-type)
+1. `express.json` - takes the json payload coming in, parses it, and adds it to req.body (determined by mime-type)

-2. `app.urlencoded` - takes the urlencoded payload coming in, parses it, and adds it to req.body (determined by mime-type).
+2. `express.urlencoded` - takes the urlencoded payload coming in, parses it, and adds it to req.body (determined by mime-type).

 3. `helmet npm package` provides out of the box middleware to protect against common security vulnerabilities.
 ALWAYS USE THIS!